bmcmenamin/tourguide/README.md

 * The special effects for Star Trek were created by [Linwood G. Dunn](https://en.wikipedia.org/wiki/Linwood_G._Dunn) that attended a nearby [high school](John_Jay_Educational_Campus_(Brooklyn))
 * [Patrick Stewart](https://en.wikipedia.org/wiki/Patrick_Stewart) lives in nearby [Park Slope](https://en.wikipedia.org/wiki/Park_Slope)
 * [Isaac Asimov](https://en.wikipedia.org/wiki/Isaac_Asimov) grew up in nearby [Windsor Terrace](https://en.wikipedia.org/wiki/Windsor_Terrace,_Brooklyn)

+## Usage

+This is set up to run using Google App Engine, and there is an instance running [here](https://coastal-epigram-162302.appspot.com/) (note: this may be taken down at any time because I don't want to pay for it forever).

+To run a search, provide a semicolon-delimited list of wikipedia page titles and then click the search icon.
+Wait.
+Then browse the list of wikipages to find fun things.

+It'd be nice if you'd see updates while it's searching, but I'm done play8ing with JavaScript.